ollernn/cloud-homelab-v2/docs/03-dockerization.md

 The FastAPI application now runs successfully inside Docker.

+This confirms that:

+- the application can be containerized
+- Docker Compose can start the API locally
+- environment variables can be passed into the container
+- the `/health`, `/version` and `/docs` endpoints work inside Docker
+- the protected `/secure-info` endpoint works when a valid API key is provided

+## Next Step

-This means the project is ready for the next steps:
+After Dockerization, the project was ready for:

-- automated testing
+- automated testing with pytest
 - GitHub Actions CI
+- Azure Container Registry
-- Azure container deployment
+- Azure Container Apps deployment